-Although the Minnesota Department of Transportation (MnDOT) acknowledges that “construction of I-94 in the 1960s destroyed homes, disconnected neighborhoods and led to a pattern of community distrust with the [department],” the Rethinking 94 project in its current form does not provide reparative solutions aimed at reversing the harm caused by construction of the freeway and benefitting current residents.
+Although the Minnesota Department of Transportation (MnDOT) acknowledges that “construction of I-94 in the 1960s destroyed homes, disconnected neighborhoods and led to a pattern of community distrust with the [department],” the Rethinking 94 project in its current form does not provide reparative solutions aimed at reversing the harm caused by construction of the highway and benefitting current residents.

 To repair the harm caused by I-94, the Twin Cities Boulevard seeks to reverse the impacts of racist and classist policies that dictated the freeway route and shaped the current economic and environmental realities of neighborhoods along the corridor.
-Throughout Minneapolis’ and St. Paul’s history, intentional policy decisions helped some neighborhoods prosper at the expense of others.
+Throughout Minneapolis’ and Saint Paul’s history, intentional policy decisions helped some communities prosper at the expense of others.
 Redlining and racially restrictive covenants dictated where anyone considered not white could live, and where public and private investments were distributed.
 Lending and marketing strategies were aimed to exclude people of color, immigrants, and Jews, forcing them to locate in specific areas designated as “hazardous” or “definitely declining” by the Homeowners Loan Corporation.

 This is why the Twin Cities Boulevard vision is centered in a reparative justice framework that calls for large-scale public investments and policies capable of solving the large-scale problems caused by I-94.